GeomarPerales/RPisco/README.md

-# RPisco : RPisco package is a package with tools for manipulate PISCO  data.
+# RPisco : RPisco is a package with tools for manipulate PISCO databases.

 ## 1. Overview